-If the action field is not set (and if is_default_action is false) or if the one of does not match the table description in the P4Info (e.g. the one of is action_profile_member_id for a direct table), the server must return an INVALID_ARGUMENT error code.
+If the one of does not match the table description in the P4Info (e.g. the one of is action_profile_member_id for a direct table), the server must return an INVALID_ARGUMENT error code.

 The Action Protobuf message has the following fields: